Isospin dependence of nuclear EMC effect from global QCD analysis: Introduction

 In fact, over 25 years ago Afnan {\it et al.}~\cite{Afnan:2000uh, Afnan:2003vh} (see also Refs.~\cite{Pace:2001cm, Sargsian:2001gu}) suggested that deep-inelastic scattering (DIS) from the $^3$He and $^3$H mirror nuclei could be a way to constrain the $d/u$ quark distribution function ratio in the proton, assuming that the nuclear effects in the $A=3$ nuclei mostly cancel.
 The availability of the high-precision data from the \MAR experiment at Jefferson Lab, firstly on the ratio of $\hel/\tri$ cross sections \cite{JeffersonLabHallATritium:2021usd} and more recently on the individual $\hel/D$ and $\tri/D$ cross section ratios \cite{JeffersonLabHallATritium:2024las}, has allowed this assumption to be tested for the first time.
 In particular, by performing a global QCD analysis of the world's high-energy scattering data, in which the nucleon parton distribution function (PDF) and off-shell parameters were fitted simultaneously, Cocuzza {\it et al.} \cite{Cocuzza:2021rfn} found the first indications for an isospin dependent nuclear EMC effect in light nuclei, suggesting an enhanced nuclear effect on the $d$-quark PDF in the bound proton.
 With the measurement of the individual $\hel/D$ and $\tri/D$ ratios~\cite{JeffersonLabHallATritium:2024las}, an additional experimental constraint has become available, which could in principle provide an even more robust determination of the isospin dependence of the nuclear (off-shell) corrections.

-In the analysis of the \MAR data in Ref.~\cite{JeffersonLabHallATritium:2024las}, the $\hel/D$ and $\tri/D$ cross section ratios were normalized to the model of Kulagin and Petti (KP)~\cite{Kulagin:2004ie, Kulagin:2010gd}, which assumed the same universal shape for the nuclear to nucleon cross section ratios across all nuclei, from Pb down to deuterium, even though the ratios for $A \leq 3$ had not been directly measured.
+In the analysis of the \MAR data in Ref.~\cite{JeffersonLabHallATritium:2024las}, the $\hel/D$ and $\tri/D$ cross section ratios were normalized under the assumption of the same universal shape around $x = 0.3$ for the nuclear to nucleon cross section ratios across all nuclei, from Pb down to deuterium, as in the model of Kulagin and Petti (KP)~\cite{Kulagin:2004ie, Kulagin:2010gd}.
 While the binding energies per nucleon for nuclei from $^4$He to $^{208}$Pb are known to be in the range (7~--~8)~MeV, those for the light nuclei $^2$H, $\hel$ and $\tri$ are considerably smaller, $\lesssim 3$~MeV, so that extrapolating the dynamics of heavy nuclear systems smoothly to $A \leq 3$ nuclei is a strong assumption.

 As we demonstrate in the present work, this assumption introduces a significant bias into the analysis, leading to rather different conclusions about the nuclear EMC effect and the extracted neutron to proton structure function ratio, which was one of the goals of the \MAR experiment.
 In contrast, we avoid assumptions about the shape and magnitude of the off-shell corrections in the $A \leq 3$ nuclei and allow these to be determined from the global QCD analysis.
-Consistent with the previous JAM analysis~\cite{Cocuzza:2021rfn} of global data including the $\hel/\tri$ ratio, we find evidence for the presence of both isoscalar and isovector components of the off-shell contributions to the nuclear structure functions, and a flavor dependence of the EMC ratios in $A=3$ nuclei.
+Consistent with the previous JAM analysis~\cite{Cocuzza:2021rfn} of global data including the $\hel/\tri$ ratio, we find strong evidence for sizable off-shell contributions to the nuclear structure functions, and a flavor dependence of the EMC ratios in $A=3$ nuclei.